Paanz2112/discord-webhook-airflow/README.md

 # discord-webhook-airflow
-discord webhook for send notification about airflow dag status
+Send notification about Airflow dags status to discord